 Applicants must submit two 2 X 2 passport sized photos of themselves in addition to the application packet.

 Officers seeking transition to an armed license can do so by completing an application for a handgun permit.
 Unlike other jurisdictions, Maryland does not require the applicant to be 21 years of age to apply.
-This appears to allow 18 year old officers receive a permit to carry while on duty.
+This appears to allow 18 year old officers to receive a permit to carry while on duty.

 The certification lasts for three years without needing a renewal.
 There are no obvious continuing education requirements for renewal.
 The officer must pay a renewal fee of $10.

-Maryland allows for special police commissions to be granted to privatize security officers.
+Maryland allows for special police commissions to be granted to privatized security officers.
 These commissions convey additional powers.
 Security officers posted at large facilities such as hospital or college campuses are probably more likely to receive these commissions.

 SecurityOfficerHQ.com is the exclusive provider of this free 50 page guide.
 It features just about everything you need to know before taking the exam.
 You may get your copy for free right now only at SecurityOfficerHQ.com!
 Submit your name and email to receive your copy via email or click here to learn more about this guide.